jy-gh/es_demo/README.md

    - The second reason—and also the reason that this information was not included in the `.env` file created in the previous step—is that the file format that `curl` uses for configuration information is incompatible with the file format that the `python-dotenv` package uses for the `.env` file.

    The `.curl` file that was just created should **not** be checked into version control.

-9. Copy the security certificate for the **Elasticsearch** installation into the top-level directory of the repository.
-(If **Elasticsearch** was installed via the instructions in [README-es-docker-install.md](README-es-docker-install.md), the certificate was saved locally in step 9 of those instructions.)

-   If a certificate is not available to the **Elasticsearch Portal** the application will be unable to connect to the **Elasticsearch** instance in order to query data and `ssl.SSLCertVerificationError` errors will appear in the logfile.

 ### Adding data to Elasticsearch